flatrick/graylog2_iis/README.md

 - I haven't handled `C:/Windows/System32/LogFiles/HTTPERR/*.log` yet.
 - - [Error logging in HTTP APIs](https://support.microsoft.com/en-us/help/820729/error-logging-in-http-apis)
+- Since I've named some of the fields from the access-logs with generic names (PORT for s-port/server-port), when I'm now trying to add a GROK-pattern for the error-file I've found that I now need to rename the previous ones for it to make sense together.

 # Configure IIS to get the logs in the correct format